Simon3/SmartDebuffCheck/readme.md

 - Add new supported debuffs, or change the way some debuffs are handled by default, for example mage debuffs or warlock curses.

 ## How to install
-You can download the archive via Githut by clicking on *Clone or Download* -> *Download ZIP*.
+You can download the archive via Github by clicking on *Clone or Download* -> *Download ZIP*.
 Then you will need to extract it, remove the *-master* at the end of the name of the folder, and finally move it to your WoW/Interface/AddOns folder.